drakeg77/Drake-Gossett/content/project/Night Vision/index.md

 ---
-title: SeaPerch Underwater Robot Competition
+title: Custom Monocular Digital Night Vision
 summary: |
   Built a modular digital night vision monocular as a solo project to gain experience with soldering and explore whether a professional PVS-14 would be worth the investment.